UO-CS210/enrollment/docs/HOWTO.md

 ```

 As in prior projects, we want to choose a development order that
 allows us to build and test one function at a time.
-As most of our
+Most of our
+tasks involve doing something with tables (which may be lists or
-tables, it makes sense to start with a function that reads a CSV
+dictionaries), so it makes sense to start with a function that reads
-file into a table.
+a CSV file into a table.

 ### Read one column from a CSV file